 Kiyro was in complete shock.
 He didn’t know what to do at this time.
-He didn’t know how where the virus even came from.
-A large downloading screen could be seen in front of him downloading all his information.
+He didn’t know how where the Virus even came from.
+A large downloading screen could be seen before him, downloading all his information.
 “What the hell’s going on?”
-He was in panic.
+He was in a panic.
 Whatever was happening at this moment was making him sweat with fear.

-This was a moment in life, he could do nothing.
+This was a moment in life; he could do nothing.
 He wasn’t a computer genius to be able to hack into his Alive gear.
-He only knew the basics to computer coding and hacking.
+He only knew the basics of computer coding and hacking.

-The downloading bar got dangerously closer and closer towards completion, scrambling his Alive gear into chaos.
-Overwritten on top of all this chaos another message appeared before him.
+The downloading bar got dangerously closer and closer to completion, scrambling his Alive gear into chaos.
+Then, another message appeared before him, overwritten on top of all this chaos.

 Reward activation of the first stage of the Seed and Angel’s blessing has interfered with the Virus.
-An vaccination of the virus against your Alive gear has been created.
+Vaccination of the Virus against your Alive gear has been created.
 All data download has been halted and destroyed.
 You have acquired a Soul stone.
-Be wary of the stone for it is tainted by evil.
+Be wary of the stone, for it is tainted by evil.

 The first growth period of the Seed Sprout has been released.
-Seed skill Telepathy has been learned.
+In addition, the seed skill of Telepathy has been learned.

-Kiyro felt a sharp migraine in his head, he stumbled around trying to get a grip.
+Kiyro felt a sharp migraine in his head.
+He stumbled around, trying to get a grip.
 He brought up his hands to quell the stinging pain.
-Just as it appeared, the pain disappeared in seconds.
+Then, just as it appeared, the pain disappeared in seconds.
 Looking around, he noticed he had arrived at the entrance of the college building.

-He was alone at the entrance confused how he got there.
+He was alone at the entrance, confused about how he got there.
 Not a single sight of students roamed the campus ground.